Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ```

 In other implementations, the command is `quit`.
 One of these methods
 should cause the program to exit and return you to the IDE.
+In Slime,
+you can use the `,` short-cut and then type `sayoonara`.

 ## The Basics